OctopusDeploy/Architecture/Decisions/20201014-DataMapping.md

 # Overview

-- **Subject**: [explain what decision you are making]
+- **Subject**: Implement explicit data mapping
-- **Decision date**: [when was the decision made]
+- **Decision date**: 14/10/2020

 # Executive Summary

-Each explicit data mapping can be defined/implemented variously depending on whether testing, reusability and dependencies are required or not.
+Data mappings that required dependencies will be defined in classes that can be resolved and injected with those dependencies.
+Those that do not will be defined in private methods if testing and reuse are not required, or static methods if they are.

 # Detail